Misplaced Childhood: Release

 Misplaced Childhood was released in the United Kingdom on 17 June 1985 by EMI Records on LP, 12" picture disc and cassette and went on to be the band's biggest selling album.
 It topped the UK Albums Chart, becoming the first and the only Marillion album to do so.
 It stayed on the charts for 41 weeks, the longest chart residency of any of the band's albums.
-Misplaced Childhood was certified Platinum by the BPI for sales in excess of 300,000 copies on 26 November 1985 just 5 months after the release.
-It was the 20th best selling album in the United Kingdom for 1985.
+Misplaced Childhood was certified Platinum by the BPI for sales in excess of 300,000 copies on 26 November 1985 just five months after the release.
+It was the 20th best selling album in the United Kingdom in 1985.

 The album was also highly successful across mainland Europe reaching number 3 in Germany, number 6 in Switzerland and the Netherlands, the latter of which is where Marillion have one of their largest fanbases, and number 10 in Norway.
-In the United States Misplaced Childhood came out on the Capitol Records label and reached number 47 on the Billboard 200 chart, the highest position the band has ever achieved.
+In the United States, Misplaced Childhood came out on the Capitol Records label and reached number 47 on the Billboard 200 chart, the highest position the band has ever achieved.

-Three singles, "Kayleigh", "Lavender", and "Heart of Lothian" were released, with the first preceding the album.
-"Kayleigh" peaked at number 2 in the UK Singles Chart turning out to be the biggest hit for Marillion and prompting the success of Misplaced Childhood.
+Three singles, "Kayleigh", "Lavender" and "Heart of Lothian", were released, with the first preceding the album.
+"Kayleigh" peaked at number 2 in the UK Singles Chart, turning out to be the biggest hit for Marillion and prompting the success of Misplaced Childhood.
 The two further singles were less successful but still ended up at high positions as "Lavender" reached number 5 and "Heart of Lothian" peaked at number 29.